Skip to content Norwegian Medical Products Agency Norwegian Medical Products Agency

 • : Overview of CUP changed from PDF file to html text on web page.

-The Norwegian Medical Products Agency evaluates and approves applications for the Compassionate Use Program (CUP).
+The Norwegian Medical Products Agency (NOMA) evaluates and approves applications for Compassionate Use Programmes (CUP).

 Page contents